Skip to content

 Google and Commonwealth Fusion Systems (CFS) announced a new global milestone, a bold partnership to develop, deploy and scale clean, secure fusion power.
 We expect it’ll cement CFS leadership in commercializing the technology.

-- The agreement reinforces CFS’ global leadership towards developing commercial fusion power — a technology that promises to be transformative in the face of accelerating long-term growth in energy demand.
+• The agreement reinforces CFS’ global leadership toward developing commercial fusion power — a technology that promises to be transformative in the face of accelerating long-term growth in energy demand.

 The agreement pairs the leading fusion energy developer with one of the most innovative companies in the world, a pioneer in commercial agreements that drove the success of new clean energy sources.
 It shows a strong appetite for fusion energy’s advantages: a source of clean, safe, and firm power that can be built in the same regions where homes and businesses have a growing electricity appetite.